guardian/formats-widget/README.md

 The obvious mechanism to change these query parameters is by using a widget, it also provides a test case for potentially at a later point  adding this functionality to Teleporter.

+### How to use it?

+Currently the widget requires an adapted version of Apps-Rendering to allow the query params to drive the article styles.
+If you are interested in how this works please leave a comment.

 # Building your chrome extension

 Run the following commands: